 One day after the Yates family came to Dana-Farber/Children’s for Ethyn’s transplant in October 2013, the Red Sox clinched the World Series championship at nearby Fenway Park – setting off a loud, city-wide party that his parents told Ethyn was just for him.
-During his most recent visit Yates had the chance to pose for pictures and chat with up-and-coming second baseman Sean Coyle.
+During his most recent visit Yates had the chance to pose for pictures and chat with the players.

 “What a day; we had a great checkup, and now this,” said Jason Yates as his son and Coyle posed for photos.
 “Cricket and soccer are our main sports at home, but Ethyn has started playing baseball, which makes this a lot more special.”